Family Enagement Continues to Shift

-PEATC believes that engaging the family engages the child and positively impacts our schools and communities.
+PEATC believes that engaging the family engages the child and positively affects our schools and communities.
 We consider Family Engagement the foundation for all of the activities we provide.
 This document outlines the initiatives we provide at no cost to schools to fortify your parent engagement initiatives.
-Traditional family engagement activities are being replaced with more out-of-the box strategies.
+Traditional family engagement has shifted to more out-of-the box strategies to engage families.

 Family Engagement Initiatives